What Cars Qualify for Lemon Law?

 Seek legal advice from lemon law lawyers to get compensation.
 By understanding California lemon law, we’ve been able to help thousands of other drivers in the same situations.
 You don’t need to be stuck driving a defective motor vehicle when you can get a free lemon law consultation today.

-This guide serves as a reference to both the state and federal lemon law requirements.
+This guide outlines both state and federal lemon law requirements.
 We explain what cars qualify under lemon laws and what to do if you think you are eligible for reimbursement.

 The state’s lemon law says that drivers shouldn’t be stuck with a defective vehicle that substantially impairs its use, value, or safety.
-The lemon law works by holding the manufacturer responsible for selling you a defective vehicle, and giving you a replacement vehicle of equal value or a refund.
+The lemon law works by holding the manufacturer responsible for selling you a defective vehicle, and providing you with a replacement vehicle of equal value or a refund.

 However, there’s a California lemon law time limit to consider, so you don’t want to wait to file.
 The initial substantial defect must first reveal itself within 18 months or 18,000 miles of taking possession of the vehicle while the car is still under its manufacturer’s warranty.
 Additionally, state laws require the filing to occur within four years (statute of limitations).